Reading time: 35 minutes

 Well, I would ask you to reconsider.

-For nonprofits that could mean knowing how to make a fundraising ask and via what channel – without annoying the donor!
+For nonprofits, that could mean knowing how to make a fundraising ask and via what channel – without annoying the donor!

 For advocacy organizations, it could mean reaching out to a specific list of supporters who are more likely to turn up for an event.

-What is segmentation?
+What is list segmentation?

-This allows you to better focus your efforts on segments that will give you higher returns, and also send your audience targeted information.
+List segmentation is the process of breaking down your audience into smaller chunks based on a common pattern.
+This allows you to better focus your efforts on segments that will give you higher returns and send your audience targeted information.
+According to a study by Mailchimp, segmented email campaigns can result in a 14.31% higher open rate compared to non-segmented campaigns.

+E.g. A nonprofit can segment it’s donors into two fundamental categories – major donor or a small donor, based on how much they donate.
 For the next fundraising drive, depending on how much amount needs to be raised, you can target the segment that is more likely to donate.

-So Jane prefers to read on the phone and John gives more during the holidays.
+So Jane prefers to read on the phone, and John gives more during the holidays.
 Can such data really help your organization?

 Absolutely!

 The information you collect can give you a better idea of who your customers are and thus help you better cater to their requirements.
+A study by Experian found that personalized email campaigns generated transaction rates six times higher than non-personalized campaigns.

 1. Better conversion